 Anaconda

-Luckily all the software required has already been prepackaged in a bundle called Anaconda.
-You can download the various versions of the software for your laptop OS and architecture from the Anaconda website.
-Please download the Python 3.6 version.
-Instructions on how to install are next to the download links on the Anaconda website.
+All the required software had been prepackaged in a bundle called Anaconda.
+Participants downloaded the appropriate versions for their laptop operating systems and architectures from the Anaconda website, specifically the Python 3.6 version.
+Detailed installation instructions were provided alongside the download links on the website.

-Use the comment section below to (a) ask questions that are not already answered (b) help your peers by providing answers to their questions, if you can.
+Participants used the comment section to ask questions that had not already been addressed and to help their peers by providing answers whenever possible.

 Summer School Day 1